P0172 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 car exhaust system at shallow depth of field

 Remember, air and fuel are mixed in (or before) entering the cylinder.
-Thus, the P0172 code could also mean there’s too little air.
+Thus, the P0172 code could also mean there’s inadequate air.

 In the context of ratios, terminology doesn’t make that much difference.
-‘Running rich’ means there’s too much fuel compared to the air.
-Another way of saying this is too little air compared with gasoline.
+‘Running rich’ means there’s excess fuel compared to the air.
+Another way of expressing this is inadequate air compared with fuel.

 Note: too much air compared to fuel (or too little fuel compared to air) is known as ‘running lean’.